coddo/gost/README.md

 > **GOST_TESTAPP_HTTP** = serverName_testapp_http_server (i.e. :7500 for localhost:7500/; use 0.0.0.0:7500 for access from outside the local domain)

 If you don't want to use the terminal for creating the databases, you can always use [Robomongo](http://robomongo.org), a very easy to use GUI for mongodb.

+# Easily renaming the template

+To rename this template from __gost__ to your new application name that will be built over this, use the bash script named __app-rename__ to easily do all the renaming (folders, files and imports).
+Use the --help flag for usage details"